c42f/tinyformat/README.rst

 Function reference
 ------------------

-All user-facing functions are defined in the namespace ``tinyformat``.
+All user facing functions are defined in the namespace ``tinyformat``.
 A namespace alias ``tfm`` is provided to encourage brevity, but can easily be disabled if desired.